nakulneupane/Steel-Sector/README.md

 - **Mode 2:** Gaussian deployment curve (default)

 ## Sunk Capital

-By default, investments are irreversible.
-Capital costs are incurred when capacity is built, even if that capacity is later underutilized.
-A counterfactual mode is also available where capital costs scale with production instead of installed capacity.
+The model can represent investments in two ways:

+- **`sunk = 1` (default):** Capital costs are paid when new capacity is built and cannot be recovered later.
+This represents real-world investment decisions and allows stranded assets.

+- **`sunk = 0`:** Capital and fixed operating costs are charged only on production.
+Capacity can be built, idled, or abandoned without financial penalty.
+This is a counterfactual setting used to isolate the effect of irreversible investments.